What Seattle then needed most was a place for the wild kids.

 “What I want,” Piottin said, “is a fusion of ideas, and [an] inspiration ground, people being exposed to [other] people’s ideas.
 We want to stimulate this crowd toward a smarter world.”

 Despite Piottin’s plans for expansion of the venue (which would have included its daytime use as a coffeehouse and meeting place for political groups), the Metropolis closed abruptly when the developers of a condominium next door pressured its landlord to evict it.
 The final show (featuring English goth-rock act Alien Sex Fiend) took place on March 6, 1984.
 After that show, Hugo and Silver would stage several more concerts at several different venues in Seattle, Portland, and Vancouver, B.C., under the name Metropolis Productions through mid-1985.
 Piottin would eventually abandon music promotion for other creative pursuits.
-He currently lives in Santa Fe, New Mexico, where he participates in community urban farming.
+As of 2021, he lived in Santa Fe, New Mexico, where he participated in community urban farming.